yedidyas/comments_app_yedidya/README.md

 > Clone this repo to your local machine using `https://github.com/yedidyas/comments_app_yedidya.git`

 ### Mongo setup
-> A running MongoDB proccess is necessary (download here: https://www.mongodb.com/download-center#community)
+> A running MongoDB proccess on port 27017 (default port) is necessary (download here: https://www.mongodb.com/download-center#community)

 ### Server setup
 > Go to the server's folder